hasura/graphql-engine/docs/graphql/core/deployment/environments.rst

 The process for CI/CD with Hasura instances is essentially a mirror of the manual local workflow you would use.
 The CI/CD instance should download or be given the CLI as an artifact, and then run the series of commands you’d like to integrate.
-This generally includes ``hasura migrate apply`` and ``hasura metadata apply``, and might also include ``hasura pro regression-tests run``.
+This generally includes ``hasura migrate apply`` and ``hasura metadata apply``.

 To do this, you would download the CLI either through wget/curl, or if in a Dockerfile and okay with using a static version number, use ``COPY --from`` to extract the binary from ``hasura/graphql-engine:vX.X-cli-migrations``.

-Then run the migrate/metadata/regression tests commands, passing in the endpoint and admin secret for the remote.
+Then run the migrate/metadata commands, passing in the endpoint and admin secret for the remote.

 .. note::